Learn · Fees

 The other fees that stack on top

 Beyond the final value fee, a few smaller charges add up.
+None of them looks scary on its own.
+Together they can move your effective rate by several points, which on thin-margin inventory is the difference between a business and a hobby.
 Understanding the structure helps you estimate your real net per order:

-• Below-standard surcharge — sellers who fall below eBay's performance standards pay an elevated final value fee, so service and tracking metrics directly affect your fees.
+• Below-standard surcharge: sellers who fall below eBay's performance standards pay a higher final value fee, so service and tracking metrics directly affect your fees.

 Stores change the math